 While the County prefers that debt service be structured with approximately level debt service, CFD financings may be structured with level, escalating, or declining debt service.
-The County's goal will be for the bonds to mature within 20 years, however according to State law the bonds must mature within forty (40) years of the date of the initial bonds issued.
+The bonds must mature within forty (40) years of the date of the initial bonds issued.
 No bonds will be issued with a maturity date greater than the expected useful life of the facilities being financed.